ARTICLE I – Name

 ARTICLE VIII- Committees

 Section 8.01.
 Nominating Committee The Nominating Committee shall consist of active Past Presidents and first year Regional Directors.
 The Chairperson will be the immediate Past President of the THSADA.
 If the immediate Past President cannot serve in this capacity, the next active previous Past President in line will chair this committee.
-The Nominating Committee will conduct the election of the Vice-President and President-elect at the annual General Session summer meeting.
-Candidates for VP and President-elect will be announced at the May Board meeting.
-Floor nominations at the General Session will be allowed.
-The Nominating Committee will meet at the State Conference and present the slate of officers at the May meeting.
+The Nominating Committee will conduct the election of the Vice-President at the annual General Session summer meeting.
+Candidates for VP will be announced at the May Board meeting.
+Floor nominations at the General Session will not be allowed.
+The Nominating Committee will meet at the State Conference and interview the VP Nominations.